beaurancourt/blog/markdown/warcraft-design-evolution.md

 What happens to the players who truly only have 30 minutes to play and don't have time to meet people, get to a dungeon, run it, and chat?
-The players that only have time to teleport do a dungeon, speed-clear it, and then disappear back offline?
+The players that only have time to teleport to a dungeon, speed-clear it, and then disappear back offline?
 Making the game support that kind of play **is** what destroyed the sense of community, so pick your poison.